-Yesterday, someone wrote in a thread, “Why can’t we talk about the miraculous sometimes, too?”, and then she wrote back and very sweetly rescinded her question, saying that it, “all leads back to joy”.
-But it’s a very legitimate question, and there are days when I just write from my heart and send out a hit of love.
+Yesterday, someone wrote in a thread, “Why can’t we talk about the miraculous sometimes, too?” and then she wrote back and rescinded her question, saying that it “all leads back to joy.”
+But it’s a legitimate question and there are days when I just write from my heart and send out a hit of love.
 Or I hope I do.
 I write about the shadow emotions a lot because I feel in the spiritual community there’s so much focus on being positive and spreading the light.
-I think for so many people, this can be alienating.
+I think it’s alienating for many people.
 There is so much light.
-There’s a limitless well of love within each of us.
-But to uncover that well, there’s usually some digging required.
-And I think a lot of people feel alone in that digging, like there must be something wrong with them.
-And sometimes they give up.
+There’s a limitless well of love within each of us, but to uncover that well there’s usually some digging required.
+A lot of people feel alone in that digging, like there must be something wrong with them and sometimes they give up.
 Numb out.
 Run, deny, try to push it all down.
 Or they become bitter and think other people must have it easier.
-And some people do have it easier.
+The truth is some people do have it easier.
 We don’t all go through the same experiences.
-There are some people who will suffer losses that are so knifing, so brutally painful you have to hope they’re going to be able to put one foot in front of the other.
-And that’s usually when some well-meaning positive person will come along and smugly assert that, “everything happens for a reason”.
-And forget that the foundation of a true spiritual practice, is hopefully compassion.
-There’s nothing comforting in telling a person who is trying to remember how to breathe in and breathe out, that their loss has happened for a reason.
-Or that they should focus on all the good things in their life.
-Or that one day they’ll understand why.
-Some things will never ever be okay.
+There are some people who will suffer losses that are so knifing, so brutally painful you have to hope they’re going to be able to put one foot in front of the other, and that’s usually when some well-meaning positive person will come along and smugly assert that, “everything happens for a reason,” and forget that the foundation of a true spiritual practice is compassion.
+There’s nothing comforting in telling a person who is trying to remember how to breathe in and breathe out that their loss has happened for a reason, or that they should focus on all the good things in their life, or that one day they’ll understand why.
+Some things will never, ever be okay.
 Some things will never make sense.
 There are some lessons that will never elicit gratitude.
 Growth, yes.
 If you get through it.
-Deeper understanding and insight and compassion?
+Deeper understanding, insight and compassion?
 Yes.
 Gratitude?
 No. Not for some things.